 This goes hand in hand with manufacturing.
 The cheaper the chair, the worse the warranty (and customer service).

 You may be paying less for the chair, but the price of the chair is a good indicator f aftermarket services.

-For example, a $1000 chair, with all the features of a $3000 chair, looks great, right?
+For example, a $1000 chair, with all the functions of a $3000 chair, looks great, right?
 But the cheaper chair comes, and the airbag pressure is just way too much, the control is complicated, and of the 3 preset programs, you like one.
 But it’s okay… It is cheaper, so you accept your fate.

-A week later, the roller breaks, you call the customer care, they don’t answer.
+A week later, the roller breaks, you call customer care, but they don’t answer.
 Five tries later, you decide to send an email.
 They respond, saying that they are happy to fix the chair, you just have to send it halfway across the globe for $200 each way.

 They don’t do in-home repairs.
 They don’t do replacements.
 And it’s all on your dime.

-That’s the difference between expensive and cheap chairs.
+That’s the difference between expensive and cheap.